 - Image alt tags

 There are several digital marketing software options – such as SEMrush – that can give you a better idea of what keywords people are already searching for.

 As mentioned, your website must be user-friendly in order to achieve higher search engine rankings.
 This will see consumers return to your site, as well as checking multiple pages.
 Usability testing will assess various aspects of the website to identify what works and what doesn’t.
 One of the key areas in ecommerce usability is the checkout.
 If there are too many steps involved, visitors will quickly lose interest and log out long before they checkout.

 Ecommerce SEO Site Structure

 Regardless of whether you’re developing a website from scratch, or re-designing an existing one, the information architecture is important.
 The better the architecture, the better your website’s usability and SEO.
-Ideally, for ecommerce, you want flat architecture whereby consumers get to the product pages with as few links as possible.
+Ideally, for ecommerce, you want flat architecture to facilitate effective crawling and whereby consumers get to the product pages with as few links as possible.

 Ecommerce SEO Trends